 The School of Nursing and Allied Health provides professional learning experiences in kinesiology and nursing.
-The School's mission contributes to the University's mission by providing academic, spiritual, and professional excellence to prepare nurses and allied health professionals for professional service in the health care community.
+The School's mission contributes to the University's mission by providing academic, spiritual, and professional excellence to prepare nurses and allied health providers for service in the health care community.